aws-samples/aws-modernization-with-sumologic/content/040_observability_monitoring_lab/40_scenario.md

 You, a DevOps specialist, are supporting a TravelLogic app on AWS that uses following AWS services:

-- ELB (Application Load Balancer)
+- Amazon Elastic Load Balancing (ELB, Application Load Balancer)
-- Host/EC2
+- Host/Amazon Elastic Comput Cloud (EC2)
-- DynamoDB
+- Amazon DynamoDB

 #### The Problem to Solve:

-The TravelLogic app faces unusual latency in loading the app web page, also sometimes resulting in outage in the us-area-1.
-You need to find out the root cause of the latency and outages ASAP.
+The TravelLogic app faces unusual latency in loading the app web page, also sometimes resulting in outage in the us-east-1.
+You need to find out the root cause of the latency and outages as soon as possible.